Plasmodium vivax: Prevention

 The main way to prevent malaria is through vector control.
-There are mostly three main forms that the vector can be controlled: (1) insecticide-treated mosquito nets, (2) indoor residual spraying and (3) antimalarial drugs.
-Long-lasting insecticidal nets (LLNs) are the preferred method of control because it is the most cost effective.
+There are mostly three main forms in which the vector can be controlled: (1) insecticide-treated mosquito nets, (2) indoor residual spraying, and (3) antimalarial drugs.
+Long-lasting insecticidal nets (LLNs) are the preferred method of control because it is the most cost-effective.
 The WHO is currently strategizing how to ensure that the net is properly maintained to protect people at risk.
-The second option is indoor residual spraying and has been proven effective if at least 80% of the homes are sprayed.
-However, such method is only effective for 3-6months.
+The second option is indoor residual spraying which has been proven effective if at least 80% of the homes are sprayed.
+However, such a method is only effective for 3–6 months.
 A drawback to these two methods, unfortunately, is that mosquito resistance against these insecticides has risen.
-National malaria control efforts are undergoing rapid changes to ensure the people are given the most effective method of vector control.
+National malaria control efforts are undergoing rapid changes to ensure that people are given the most effective method of vector control.
 Lastly, antimalarial drugs can also be used to prevent infection from developing into a clinical disease.
-However, there has also been an increase resistance to antimalarial medicine.
+However, there has also been an increase in resistance to antimalarial medicine.

 In 2015 the World Health Organization (WHO) drew up a plan to address vivax malaria, as part of their Global Technical Strategy for Malaria.